rlucianord/AbsenceTest/README.md

 //2020,11/20 22PM
 I have change the proyec for it to run with Entity Framework and Object Model Class and Inteface, have  added new foltder Interfces for separte the Model from Process.
 I also have changed the DataBase name, since I had problem with the other DataBase , know the name is DbTest.
+Also, since  gridview work with dataview, datatable, I have done a class for convert a Linq Queryable to a DataTable for bind the gridview when it necessary, because the linq querable and list does not support Pager propertie on gridview.

 If you want now or in the future, you can create separate proyects for Model (DataObjects), DAL(Data Access Layer), In a big proyect it is recommendated, but since this is a little test I dont see it necesesary